cgcollab/hello-app/README.md

 $ http -b :8080/sunshine
 <h1>Hello sunshine 6!</h1>
 ```

-- The default greeting is world and can be changed at startup using the environment variable HELLO_MSG
-- The greeting can also be modified dynamically per request using the request path (e.g. curl localhost:8080/sunshine)

 The counter is stored in Redis using the greeting message as the key (_world=5_, _sunshine=6_, etc).